 - Artificial Superintelligence (ASI) is an AI that exceeds human capabilities.

-Machine Learning is an application of Artificial Intelligence.
+Machine learning is an application of artificial intelligence.
 Although we often find the two terms used interchangeably, machine learning is a process by which an AI application is developed.
-The machine-learning process involves an algorithm that makes observations based on data, identifies patterns and correlations in the data, and uses the pattern/correlation to make predictions about something.
+The machine learning process involves an algorithm that makes observations based on data, identifies patterns and correlations in the data, and uses the pattern or correlation to make predictions.
 Most of the AI in use today is driven by machine learning.

-Supervised learning efficiently categorizes data according to pre-existing definitions embodied in a labeled data set.
-One starts with a data set containing training examples with associated labels.
-Take the example of a simple spam-filtering system that is being trained using spam as well as non-spam emails.
+Supervised learning efficiently categorizes data according to pre-existing definitions embodied in a data set containing training examples with associated labels.
+Take the example of a spam-filtering system that is being trained using spam and non-spam emails.
 The “input” in this case is all the emails the system processes.
 After humans have marked certain emails as spam, the system sorts spam emails into a separate folder.
 The “output” is the categorization of email.
-The system finds a correlation between the label “spam” and the characteristics of the email message, such as the text in the subject line, phrases in the body of the message, or the email address or IP address of the sender.
-Using the correlation, it tries to predict the correct label (spam/not spam) to apply to all the future emails it gets.
+The system finds a correlation between the label “spam” and the characteristics of the email message, such as the text in the subject line, phrases in the body of the message, or the email or IP address of the sender.
+Using this correlation, the system tries to predict the correct label (spam/not spam) to apply to all the future emails it processes.

-“Spam” and “not spam” in this instance are called “class labels”.
+“Spam” and “not spam” in this instance are called “class labels.”
 The correlation that the system has found is called a “model” or “predictive model.”
 The model may be thought of as an algorithm the ML system has generated automatically by using data.
-The labelled messages from which the system learns are called “training data.”
-The “target variable” is the feature the system is searching for or wants to know more about — in this case, it is the “spaminess” of email.
-The “correct answer,” so to speak, in the endeavor to categorize email is called the “desired outcome” or “outcome of interest.”
-This type of learning paradigm is called “supervised learning.”
+The labeled messages from which the system learns are called “training data.”
+The “target variable” is the feature the system is searching for or wants to know more about—in this case, it is the “spaminess” of an email.
+The “correct answer,” so to speak, in the categorization of email is called the “desired outcome” or “outcome of interest.”

-Unsupervised learning involves having neural networks learn to find a relationship or pattern without having access to datasets of input-output pairs that have been labelled already.
-They do so by organizing and grouping the data on their own, finding recurring patterns, and detecting a deviation from the usual pattern.
-These systems tend to be less predictable than those with labeled datasets and tend to be deployed in environments that may change at some frequency and/or are unstructured or partially structured.
+Unsupervised learning involves neural networks finding a relationship or pattern without access to previously labeled datasets of input-output pairs.
+The neural networks organize and group the data on their own, finding recurring patterns and detecting deviations from these patterns.
+These systems tend to be less predictable than those that use labeled datasets, and are most often deployed in environments that may change at some frequency and are unstructured or partially structured.
 Examples include:

-- the recommended products a user sees on online shopping websites.
-These recommendations may be determined by associating the user with a large number of variables such as their browsing history, items they purchased previously, their ratings of those items, items they saved to a wish list, the user’s location, the devices they use, their brand preference and the prices of their previous purchases.
+- The recommended products a user sees on retail websites.
+These recommendations may be determined by associating the user with a large number of variables such as their browsing history, items they purchased previously, their ratings of those items, items they saved to a wish list, the user’s location, the devices they use, their brand preference, and the prices of their previous purchases.

-- detection of fraudulent monetary transactions based on, say, their timing and locations.
+- The detection of fraudulent monetary transactions based on timing and location.
 For instance, if two consecutive transactions happened on the same credit card within a short span of time in two different cities.

-A combination of supervised and unsupervised learning (called “semi-supervised learning”) is used when a relatively small dataset with labels is available, which can be used to train the neural network to act upon a larger, un-labelled dataset.
-An example of semi-supervised learning is software that creates deepfakes – photos, videos and audio files that look and sound real to humans but are not.
+A combination of supervised and unsupervised learning (called “semi-supervised learning”) is used when a relatively small dataset with labels is available to train the neural network to act upon a larger, unlabeled dataset.
+An example of semi-supervised learning is software that creates deepfakes, or digitally altered audio, videos, or images.

-Deep learning makes use of large-scale artificial neural networks (ANNs) called deep neural networks, to create AI that can detect financial fraud, conduct medical image analysis, translate large amounts of text without human intervention and automate moderation of content of social networking websites .
+Deep learning makes use of large-scale artificial neural networks (ANNs) called deep neural networks to create AI that can detect financial fraud, conduct medical-image analysis, translate large amounts of text without human intervention, and automate the moderation of content on social networking websites.
 These neural networks learn to perform tasks by utilizing numerous layers of mathematical processes to find patterns or relationships among different data points in the datasets.
-A key attribute to deep learning is that these ANNs can peruse, examine and sort huge amounts of data, which enables them, theoretically, to find new solutions to existing problems.
+A key attribute to deep learning is that these ANNs can peruse, examine, and sort huge amounts of data, which theoretically enables them to identify new solutions to existing problems.

-There are three types of biases in computing systems:
+There are three common types of biases in computing systems:

 - Pre-existing bias has its roots in social institutions, practices, and attitudes.